Warning notification:Warning

 When to see your GP

-See your GP if you have symptoms of an overactive thyroid.
+• you have symptoms of an overactive thyroid

-If you have an overactive thyroid, you may be sent for more tests to find out the cause.
+If you have an overactive thyroid, they may send you for more tests to find out the cause.

 How an overactive thyroid is diagnosed